(previously known as Hoplitica atripunctatella)

 The Caterpillars of this species construct a case from two oval pieces of dead foodplant leaf joined with silk, one piece larger than the other.
 The caterpillars have been found feeding on the dead leaves of

 The adult moth has pale brown forewings which have numerous dark brown spots.
 The hindwings are off-white darkening toward the margins.
+The antennae are noticeably banded.
 The wingspan is about 2 cms.

 The species has been found in eastern Australia, including:

 Oecophorine Genera of Australia I: The Wingia Group (Lepidoptera: Oecophoridae),

 Monographs on Australian Lepidoptera Volume 3,

 CSIRO Publishing, Melbourne 1994, pp. 298, 299.

 Transactions of the Royal Society of South Australia,